minetest-mods-camp/comboblock/readme.txt

 Rename the folder to be just comboblock

+---------------------- Set Base/Default Texture Pack Scale --------------------------

+By default comboblock is configured to the correct resolution for the base minetest game texture resolution - 16x16px.
+This means any mods that use a higher resolution that include slabs will have the slabs resized to 16x16 when used in combo with another slab.
+Note: when used on there own the Slab resolution will be unchanged.

+If you have installed and enabled a texture pack that has a higher resoltuion you'll need to adjust the comboblock scale setting udner settings to the correct value.
+From the main minetest screen:
+							  ~ "Settings" tab
+							  ~ "All Settings" button
+							  ~ "Mods" scroll to bottom of list
+							  ~ Expand "Mods"
+                              ~ Expand "Comboblock"
+							  ~ Double click "Scale Textures to"
+							  ~ Change value to texture pack resolution eg 32,64,128 etc ~ Save and close settings

+You'll know if you have this configured incorrectly as comboblock blocks will behave in intresting ways.

 -------------------------------- Version Number -------------------------------------
 Comboblock has been given a version number that helps align it to the version of minetest it was developed against.
 It dosen't mean it wont work with an older or new version of